Bismuth silicon oxide

-Bismuth silicon oxide is a solid inorganic compound of bismuth, silicon and oxygen.
-Its most common chemical formula is Bi12SiO20, though other compositions are also known.
-It occurs naturally as the mineral sillénite and can be produced synthetically, by heating a mixture of bismuth and silicon oxides.
+Bismuth silicon oxide or bismuth silicate refers to an inorganic compound of bismuth, silicon and oxygen.
+The bismuth silicate Bi12SiO20 is most commonly encountered, though others are also known.
+It occurs naturally as the mineral sillénite and can be produced synthetically by heating a mixture of bismuth oxide and silicon dioxide.
 Centimeter-sized single crystals of Bi12SiO20 can be grown by the Czochralski process from the molten phase.
 They exhibit piezoelectric, electro-optic, elasto-optic, photorefractive and photoconductive properties, and therefore have potential applications in spatial light modulators, acoustic delay lines and hologram recording equipment.
 Bi12SiO20 can be obtained as a whitish powder with band gap of approximately 3.2 eV starting from bismuth subcarbonate and silica in presence of ethyleneglycol.
-29Si solid-state NMR is used to proof that the Si(IV) cations are sharing oxygen atoms with the Bi(III) cations.
+29Si solid-state NMR is used to prove that the Si(IV) cations are sharing oxygen atoms with the Bi(III) cations.
 The 29Si chemical shift (δ) in Bi12SiO20 is −78.1 ppm.
-Unlike the bismuth oxide, the presence of the acidic Si(IV) cations avoid the reactivity with CO2.
+Unlike bismuth oxide, the presence of the acidic Si(IV) cations avoid the reactivity with CO2.

-Another bismuth silicate has formula Bi2O9Si3.
+Other bismuth silicates are known, such as Bi4Si3O12, Bi2SiO5, and Bi2Si3O9.